AdaCore/spark2014/docs/alfa/ch3.rst

 ``private_extension_declaration`` is not in Alfa.

 For a type or subtype to be in Alfa, all predicate specifications that apply to the (sub)type must be in Alfa.
-When we say that a (sub)type is in Alfa, it is always conditionally to the applicable subtype predicates being in Alfa.
+Notwithstanding any rule to the contrary, a (sub)type is never in Alfa if its applicable predicate is not in Alfa.

 Objects and Named Numbers
 -------------------------